kevindelord/picturemyworld-iOS/README.md

 ## Project Setup

-After installing all the pods make sure to create a `credentials.plist` using the script: `PictureMyWorld/generate_credentials.sh`
+Make sure to create and fill a `credentials.plist` using the following script:
 ```
+$> cd PictureMyWorld
+$> ./generate_credentials.sh
 ```

 ## Infrastructure